dominichayesferen/Firefox-CSSTheme-GTKless/README.md

 # Firefox for Linux, without the GTK 'integration'
-...or "Firefox GTKless", is a CSS mod for Firefox that aims to get rid of as much of the GTK integration in Firefox as possible, by at least overriding it all where possible with 'lightweight theme' (the internal name for non-GTK Firefox styling) code.
+...or "Firefox GTKless", is a CSS mod for Firefox that aims to get rid of as much of the GTK integration in Firefox as possible, by at least overriding it all where possible with 'lwt-theme' (the internal name for non-GTK Firefox styling) code.

 <h1>Why?</h1>